lazyscribe/lazyscribe/docs/how-to/tests.rst

     with project.log(name="My experiment") as exp:
         with exp.log_test(name="My test", description="Demo test") as test: test.log_metric("metric", 0.3)
+            test.log_parameter("param", "value")

+The test's parameter has been also stored here.

 The :py:meth:`Experiment.log_test` context handler creates a :py:class:`Test` object and logs it back to the experiment when the handler exits.
 If you want to avoid using the context